Website Cookie Policy

 (i) provide more information to consumers before entering into a contract, e.g. as to the contract’s key terms and the consumer’s ability to cancel during a cooling off period (see below) and beyond – distinguishing between “key pre-contract information” and “full pre-contract information”, which must be given separately;

 (ii) send reminders before a contract "rolls over" into a new term (auto-renewal).
-Reminder notices must be sent to the consumer to notify them that the subscription contract is going to continue and that a renewal payment will fall due.
+Reminder notices must be sent to notify the consumer that the subscription contract will continue and that a renewal payment is due.
 The reminders are of the first renewal payment and of subsequent renewal payments which are either the last payment for six months or every six months after the previous notice; and

 (iii) allow "cooling off" periods, enabling a consumer to cancel a subscription contract within 14 days of the contract being entered into, or within 14 days of its renewal date.